 - Groups of more than 10 people should be avoided

-- When outside of their homes, people must follow social distancing guidelines by maintaining a 6-foot distance from others and avoid groups of 10 or more.
+- When outside of their homes, residents are advised to follow social distancing guidelines by maintaining a 6-foot distance from others.

 WANT MORE INFORMATION?
 Call or click